 Plan B is a non-thesis program and requires a minimum of 30 credit hours in 400- through 700-level courses.
-The 30 credit hours must include at least 6 but not more than 16 credit hours from related departments (excluding courses crosslisted in zoology or applicable to the zoology BA degree) and at least 18 credit hours of 600- or higher-level course work.
-The 18 credit hours of graduate course work must include at least 2 but not more than 5 credit hours of ZOOL 699.
+The 30 credit hours must include at least 6 but not more than 16 credit hours from related departments (excluding courses cross-listed in zoology or applicable to the zoology BA degree) and at least 18 credit hours of 600- or higher-level course work.
+The 18 credit hours of graduate course work must include 1 credit hour of ZOOL 691B, 1 credit hour of ZOOL 691C, and at least 2 but not more than 5 credit hours of ZOOL 699.
 A research paper based on original scientific work is required.